Interfering with a 911 Emergency Call

 As mentioned above this is a class A misdemeanor which is the most serious level misdemeanor offense for which you can face up to a year in jail, significant periods of probation and a fine of up to $2,000.00.Defending Interfering with a 911 Emergency Call Arrests

 We always provide you a free initial consultation.
-I have 25 years of experience defending criminal charges throughout the State of Connecticut.
-During your initial consultation we will go over your goals of the representation which are usually a dismissal or a reduction of the charges and go over any special concerns that you may have.
+I have 28 years of experience defending domestic violence allegations throughout the State of Connecticut.
 Hiring an experienced Stamford domestic violence attorney can make the difference in having your case dismissed or reduced down to a lesser charge.

-If you have been arrested for interference with a 911 emergency call in Greenwich, Norwalk, Stamford, Cos Cob, New Canaan, Darien, Fairfield, Westport, Weston, Wilton, Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
-We work on a flat fee basis and our rates are reasonable.
-We offer payments plans as needed.
+If you have been arrested for interference with a 911 emergency call in Greenwich, Stamford, Norwalk, New Canaan, Cos Cob, Darien, Fairfield, Westport, Weston, Wilton, Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
+We work on a reasonable flat fee basis.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation we are available 24/7.
 Or you can contact us online for a prompt response.